zhiming99/rpc-frmwrk/README.md

 ---
 [`Thu May 27 2021 05:42:27 PM Beijing`]
 1. Completed just half of the `request based flow control`.
-The other half is the flow control logics in `request forwarder` and per-client connection.
+The other half is the flow control logics in `request forwarder` and per-client connection besides the existing aggregrated connection.
 2. Added a workflow, so that we can verify every push now.

 [`Fri May 21 2021 02:31:46 PM Beijing`]